olvert/PFP/lab_d/tutorial.md

     b <- rseq (fib 21)
     return (a,b)
 ```

-This variant of combination rpar and rseq solves the both fibonacies in parallel, but since we used the rseq to get the second evaluation, the return waits for evaluation of the second fibonacie to finish.
-After fib 21 is gave result, it will return.
+This variant of combination rpar and rseq solves the both Fibonacci's in parallel, but since we used the rseq to get the second evaluation, the return waits for evaluation of the second Fibonacci to finish.
+After fib 21 gave the result, it will return.

 ##### Third variant uses both rpar and rseq.
 ```